AyyJ/GameDex/public/final/README.md

 ## Optimization
 We’ve optimized our code in the following ways:
 * Utilized minifying services such as JSCompress to minify our JavaScript code and cssminifier to minify our CSS
 * Ensured we only had necessary images stored on our database.
-This was completed by not storing images, rather storing targets to the images hosted elsewhere
 * Keeping mobile users in mind during development by maintaining a simple design with light image use

 ## Code